 As a Police Community Support Officer (PCSO) you will work on the frontline of your local force, providing a visible and reassuring presence on the streets and tackling the menace of anti-social behaviour.

-Although PCSOs do not have the same powers as regular police officers, they still carry a lot of responsibility, and are a critical part of the police service.
+Although PCSOs do not have the same powers as regular police officers, they still carry a lot of responsibility.
+They rely on their ability to understand and communicate with some of the most challenging people in some of the most difficult situations and are a critical part of the police force.